ibm-cloud-docs/discovery/using.md

 }
 ```

 -  Tokenization occurs at both index and query time.
 -  A standard tokenization dictionary is used on all collections.
 If your collection has already been indexed with that dictionary, you must reingest the documents in that collection after you upload a custom tokenization dictionary.
+-  Uploading a tokenization dictionary is only available for private collections on `Advanced` and `Premium` plans.
 -  Only one tokenization dictionary can be uploaded per collection; if a second tokenization dictionary is uploaded, it will replace the first.
 If that collection already contained documents, you must reingest them for the new custom tokenization dictionary to be applied.
 -  The custom tokenization dictionary must be written in JSON, example file name: `custom_tokenization_dictionary.json`.
 -  All custom tokenization dictionary terms should be lowercase.
 -  To disable tokenization, delete the tokenization dictionary and reingest your documents.
 -  You cannot currently upload or delete a tokenization dictionary using the {{site.data.keyword.discoveryshort}} tooling; it must be done using the {{site.data.keyword.discoveryshort}} API.
 -  Tokenization is performed on the `query` and `multiple collection query` methods.
 Tokenization is not performed on Knowledge Graph queries.
 -  Each tokenization dictionary is associated with a collection.
 When querying across [multiple collections](/docs/services/discovery/using.html#multiple-collections), each collection is tokenized individually.
 -  Do not upload or delete a tokenization dictionary at the same time documents are being ingested into your collection.

 ## Document similarity
 {: #doc-similarity}